 - Do not confuse your customers with multiple buttons: choose a single call to action that will bring more traffic to your storefront.

 - Try to keep your emails short and make them interesting to read because customers would rather not read long paragraphs.
 Always offer something valuable.

 - Think about what type of designs are trending and what aesthetics your customers like the most, and craft your emails accordingly.

-We discussed many points and tips about email marketing for print-in-demand businesses, such as offering custom products, targeting a specific niche, sending out confirmation emails, etc.
+We discussed many points and tips about print-on-demand email marketing, such as offering custom products, targeting a specific niche, sending out confirmation emails, etc.